Please ensure Javascript is enabled for purposes of website accessibility Do Blue Blocking Lenses Have To Be Sunglasses?

 These benefits do not mean we stop wearing sunglasses.
 Exposure to too much natural blue light can still cause eye damage.
 Blue light has a very short wavelength and is visible to the human eye.
 It is the only wavelength that penetrates the cornea.
 Once that happens, it directly hits the retina, which is the focusing screen of the eye.
 Blue light doesn’t focus on the retina as other colors do, therefore problems can occur.
 So, wearing a good pair of sunglasses with a high percentage of blue light blockage will protect the eyes from excessive exposure and subsequent damage whenever we work or play outside.

 Many companies are now making eyeglasses with blue blocking filtered lenses.
 These lenses provide added protection against blue light because in today’s world, powerful blue light exposure does not come from the sun, but from our electronic devices.
-The biggest culprits of exposure are:
+The biggest culprits of exposure are cell phones, tablets, laptops, and computers.

 Receptors within our eyes are sensitive to blue light.
 These receptors, along with the sleep-regulating hormone melatonin, tell the body when it is day or night.
 This is known as circadian rhythm.
 Intense exposure to blue light disturbs the circadian rhythm.
 Our bodies become confused, wanting to stay awake and be alert at night, so we suffer from insomnia.
 Lack of sleep can escalate a variety of health problems that include hypertension, obesity, and depression.